Oluwakemi-moyin/capstone_project_customerdata/README.md

 ### Project Overview
 ---
-An Internet Provider Company seeks to obtain the comprehensive analysis of its customer data for its subscription service across a defined period to gain valuable insights into customer segmentation & trends, customers behavior, track subscription types, key trends in cancellations & renewals and regional performances.
+An Internet Provider seeks to obtain the comprehensive analysis of its customer data for its subscription service across a defined period to gain valuable insights into customer segmentation & trends, customers behavior, track subscription types, key trends in cancellations & renewals and regional performances.

 ### Problem
 ---